tlzhu19/cv/README.md

 * Used Yelp dataset and Python to implement various models to predict the last review of each active user (users who rated at least 5 businesses).
 * Worked with a team to implement a learned bias baseline model (took average ratings of users and businesses), as well as SVD, nonnegative matrix factorization, and wide and deep models.
 * Evaluated models using RMSE and catalog coverage to analyze improvements compared to the baseline.

+### Capstone - Energy Efficient Machine Learning on the Edge
+**Fall 2020 | Columbia University Data Science Institute**
+* Collaborating with researchers at General Electric (GE), explored ways to make machine learning more carbon efficient by using various quantization methods on training data at different bit precision levels.
+* Modularized quantization methods (fixed, quantiles, stochastic methods) with Python to easily apply on different datasets.
+* Ran quantized data on various machine learning models and compared results at different bit precision levels.
+* Evaluated significance of different quantization methods using paired t-test.
+Used the  accuracy of a model trained with a certain quantization method against another quantization method to run tests.